anPerger/Project2/README.md

 ## Data sourcing and cleaning
 The data was gathered from the above mentioned sources and relevant CSV files were downloaded.
 The cleaning process was done in Jupyter Notebook using Pandas to zero in on was was needed for the project.
-State population figures and population density was gathered from each state and endangered/threatened species data was was broken up by plant and animal species information to see if there was a significant difference between the two.
+State population figures and population density was gathered from each state and endangered/threatened species data was was broken up by plant and bird species information to see if there was a significant difference between the two.
 Lat/Lng coordinates were drawn from a different CSV file from the US Census Bureau to be used to create points on the final map.
 Once all the CSV files were sourced and cleaned for us, the final cleaned CSV files were saved into the Data folder to be pulled into the Mongo database.